Doctor of Medicine: United States

 In order to receive board eligible or board accredited status in a specialty of medicine such as general surgery or internal medicine, physicians undergo additional specialized training in the form of a residency.
 Those who wish to further specialize in areas such as cardiology or infectious diseases then complete a fellowship.
 Depending upon the physician's chosen field, residencies and fellowships involve an additional three to eight years of training after obtaining the MD.
 This can be lengthened with additional research years, which can last one, two, or more years.

 Even though the MD is a professional degree and not a research doctorate (i.e., a PhD), many holders of the MD degree conduct research and publish in journals during training and after graduation.
 Combined medical and research training is offered through programs granting an MD-PhD.
 The grade Doctor of Medical Research for physicians specialized in "research" work has become quite rare since the 1980s with the highly respected PhD being more attractive nationally and globally.
 The National Institutes of Health (NIH), through its Medical Scientist Training Program, funds MD-PhD training programs at many universities.
 Some MDs choose a quasi-research career and receive funding from the NIH as well as other sources such as the Howard Hughes Medical Institute.
 The United States Department of Education and the National Science Foundation do not include the MD or other professional doctorates among the degrees that are equivalent to research doctorates.

+Uzbekistan

+In Uzbekistan, medical education leading to the first professional Doctor of Medicine equivalent degree typically takes six years, combining theoretical instruction, clinical training, and practical internships.
+After graduation, physicians can enter rezidentura (residency) programs lasting between 2 and 5 years, depending on specialization.
+Certain medical specialties require additional certification ("sertifikasiya") for clinical practice.

+Medical institutions must obtain a medical activity license from the Ministry of Health, a process regulated by government resolution, and as of 2025, new, tighter licensing and accreditation norms are enforced by a dedicated Ministry department.